 Biography

-Dr Christel Koop is a Reader in Political Economy.
+Christel Koop is a Professor of Political Economy.
 Her research focuses on regulation, central banking, and other areas of economic policy-making, both at the national and EU-level.
 She is particularly interested in the independence, accountability and legitimacy of technocratic decision-making.

 Christel holds a BA and MPhil degree in political science from Leiden University, in the Netherlands, and obtained her PhD degree in political and social sciences from the European University Institute in Florence, Italy.
 Before joining the department, she was Fellow in Public Policy and Administration at the London School of Economics and Political Science.